Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/index.md

 ## Data Sets

+This is a non-exhaustive list of the types data captured and housed by EOP.
+This will be driven by requirements to support the delivery of specific outcomes.

+We anticipate this list to expand as the platform is established, and more complex questions and outcomes can be asked of the data.

-The data being acquired into EOP is the core of deriving information to deliver outcomes.
-Most outcomes will be delivered from a combination of different data sets to derive information.
-As each outcome is delivered, it may require acquiring different data sets into EOP.
-While simplifying the access to data that councils already collect is a primary goal of EOP but it also can be the point for integrating and collecting data from third parties.
+While simplifying the access to the data that councils already collect is a primary goal, EOP will also be a of integration for third party systems.

-This is list of the types of data sets that will be acquired by EOP.
-It isn't exhaustive, and EOP being successful will expand the types of data sets will be useful to have in EOP as more complex questions can be asked of the data once it is easier to access.

 ### Environmental Observations